About IPCS INCHEM

 EHC monographs are based on a comprehensive search of available original publications, scientific literature and reviews and examine: the physical and chemical properties and analytical methods; sources of environmental and industrial exposure and environmental transport, chemobiokinetics and metabolism including absorption, distribution, transformation and elimination; short and long term effects on animals (carcinogenicity, mutagenicity, and teratogenicity); and finally, an evaluation of risks for human health and the effects on the environment.

-The Environmental Health Criteria series are published by the World Health Organization and hard copies can be obtained from the Office of Distribution and Sales, World Health Organization, 1211 Geneva 27, Switzerland.
+The Environmental Health Criteria series are published by the World Health Organization and hard copies can be obtained from WHO Press, World Health Organization, 1211 Geneva 27, Switzerland.

 What is the Harmonization Project?